 SEAN: Omamori Himari has hit ten whole volumes, which makes it a shame I know next to nothing about it except it has ‘cat demon samurai girls’.
 (What, no vampires?)

 Soul Eater 14 has one of the most minimal manga covers I’ve seen in a while.
 Love it.
 As for the plot, hope you’re enjoying Baba Yaga’s Castle, we’re still there.

 Thermae Romae has its 2nd omnibus come out, which will no doubt continue to look gorgeous.
 I’m hoping the storyline can keep it up as well – things were getting dangerous when we left off for our bathing hero.

-MELINDA: I’m certainly interested in seeing where the story goes.
+MJ: I’m certainly interested in seeing where the story goes.
 It’s difficult for me to imagine how it’s going to hold up over the long term, but it’s lovely to look at, and that’ll take me quite a ways.